 Mining has ceased in the area, activities related to rehabilitation will be undertaken in accordance with the forward program.
-TSF area to be completed by end of 2025.
+Current schedule to complete TSF area to ecosystem establishment by end of 2025 and mine sealing works by end of 2026.